(updated March 2023)

 Now the most important thing… Where to eat! (with the help of my friend Ana)

-Lunch/ Dinner: Trópico (tropical food), Gonzalez & Co (mexican), Yoüme Sushi, Casa Ametller (bio market), Buenas Migas, Goiko (best burgers), The Hip Fish Poke (poke bowls), Chivuo’s (street food), Koku Kitchen (ramen and gyoza), Flax and Kale (vegan) and La Muns (empanadas).
+Lunch/Dinner: La Mar Salada for the best paella and arroces, Trópico (tropical food), Gonzalez & Co (mexican), Yoüme Sushi, Casa Ametller (bio market), Buenas Migas, Goiko (burgers), The Hip Fish Poke (poke bowls), Chivuo’s (street food), Koku Kitchen (ramen and gyoza), Flax and Kale (vegetarian and vegan friendly), La Muns and Tio Bigodes (argentinian empanadas, perfect for on-the-go).

 Barcelona is also known for its rooftops.
 Here is my friend Chico top 4 rooftops: